Welcome to Geneva!

 Boulevard du Pont-d'Arve, 40

 Getting Around GenevaGeneva is easily navigable on foot, by bicycle or by public transport.
 For drivers, it is important to note that Geneva is very congested in the city centre, especially during peak commute times.
-Thus, it is often quicker to utilise public transport options, which generally have designated lanes, than driving in the centre.
+Thus, it is often quicker to use public transport options, which generally have designated lanes, than driving in the centre.

 The name of the main rail station is simply 'Genève'.
 Locally it is also known as the Gare de Cornavin.
 This is where trains to many Swiss destinations depart, as well as trains to France and Italy.